robinthibaut/skbel/README.md

 #### Forward modeling
 - Examples of both `d` and `h` are generated through forward modeling from the same model `m`.
 Target and predictor are real, multi-dimensional random variables.
 #### Pre-processing
-- Specific pre-processing is applied to the data if necessary.
+- Specific pre-processing is applied to the data if necessary (such as scaling).
 #### Dimensionality reduction
 - Principal Component Analysis (PCA) is applied to both target and predictor to aggregate the correlated variables into a few independent Principal Components (PC’s).
 #### Learning